spance/suft/README.md

 Notes:

 - the target will be connected can't be located behind NAT (or should use port mapping)
-- use improper window size may waste huge bandwidth and may be suspected of being used for the purpose of attack.
+- use improper bandwidth(-b) may waste huge bandwidth and may be suspected of being used for the purpose of attack.